romkatv/zsh4humans/README.md

 ### SSH

-When you SSH to a remote host, you can bring your Zsh For Humans environment along.
-Simply replace `ssh` with `z4h ssh`.
+You can bring your Zsh For Humans environment along when connecting over SSH to a remote host.
+Simply use `z4h ssh` instead of `ssh`.

 ```zsh
 z4h ssh root@google.com